What promotional mix can be adopted by IKEA Furniture LTD to increase its customer base in India

 Sign up to view the full document!

-The entire supply chain of IKEA turns absurd, increasing prices, reducing customer base, increasing competition from local stores offering furniture at lower and affordable prices (Ferrell 76).
 Furniture is not a fast moving consumer good, it is hard wearing and aims to last long which gives the consumers a perception of not removing the good but seeing it be serviceable even now.
 All these factors might affect IKEA’s margins and profitability in the Indian Market.
-SOCIAL FACTORS Population 1,210,193,422 (2011 est. ) (2nd) Growth Rate 1.
-61 years (2009 est. ) Infant mortality 30.
-15 deaths/1,000 live births (2009 rate est. ) Age structure 0-14 years: 31.
-1% (male 190,075,426/female 172,799,553) (2009 est. TECHNOLOGICAL FACTORS New technologies create new products and new processes.
+SOCIAL FACTORS Population 1,210,193,422 (2011 est. nd) Growth Rate 1. years (2009 est. Infant mortality 30. deaths/1,000 live births (2009 rate est. Age structure 0-14 years: 31. male 190,075,426/female 172,799,553) (2009 est. TECHNOLOGICAL FACTORS New technologies create new products and new processes.
 Technology can reduce costs, improve quality and lead to innovation.
 These developments can benefit consumers as well as the organizations providing the products.

-Sign up to view the full document!

 Online shopping, bar coding, and computer-aided design are all improvements to the way business are done.
 India, in the past decade, has witnessed a technological growth unparalleled.

+Sign up to view the full document!

 Legal changes can affect a firm’s costs and demand.
 This consists of legislation that is passed by the parliament and state legislatures.
 Examples of such legislation specifically aimed at business operations including the Trademark Act 1969, Essential Commodities Act 1955, Standards of Weights and Measures Act 1969 and Consumer Protection Act 196 (Ivarsson et al. ENVIRONMENTAL Environmental factors include the weather and climate change which affect businesses or firms.
 Changes in temperature can impact many industries including farming, tourism, and insurance.
-ABOVE THE LINE (ATL) OR BELOW THE LINE (BTL)?
-IKEA has had a successful history in reaching out in foreign markets, India can be bit of a challenge.
+There are certain mediums — ATL and BTL Objectives — using which IKEA might be able to create the bridge between its company and the consumers.
+The company needs to analyze the market and decide its strategy for attracting consumers.
+IKEA is a globally renowned company which serves all classes of people, it has an extravagant product and price range allowing people from all sections of society to walk in (Jonsson et al.

 Sign up to view the full document!